colabottles/toddl/posts/update.md

 layout: layouts/post.njk
 ---

+I know I have written a lot about quitting, retiring, stepping back, etc. and all I can say is that is from a place where desperation and exasperation reigned supreme.
+This time however, it is different.
+My gut is not screaming at me to "stay in the game".

+You can only fill a glass up to the rim before you start spilling liquid all over the place.
+I am all over the place.

+I have been afforded a few minutes to post today.
+No pain, no extra-curricular messes, no interruptions.

 ## The Now

 My soul is tired.
 My mind is tired.
 My body aches.
 My medical situation is at a critical point, but not at a catastrophic fail point.
 My ambition erodes after each rejection.
 My confidnce wanes after each "You're not qualified."